Day 1 checklist

 $ curl https://sdk.cloud.google.com | zsh $ gcloud init

-moz-fx-relengworker-prod-a67d- this is dedicated for our scriptworkers (https://github.com/mozilla-releng/scriptworker-scripts).
+moz-fx-relengworker-prod-a67d- this is dedicated for our scriptworkers https://github.com/mozilla-releng/scriptworker-scripts.
 It’s mirrored to CloudOps infrastructure.
+This repo is owned by CloudOps, to get access create an issue similar to SVCSE-242

 The one that’s most commonly used is the global one.
 The second one is needed only if a new type of scriptworker is added and/or we’re adjusting existing credentials in the release scriptworkers automation.